Biden will 'at some point' meet Xi: US NSA - ExBulletin

 Biden will ‘at some point’ meet Xi: US NSA

-In an interview with CNN on Sunday, Sullivan said, “We will soon see, I hope, U.S. officials engage at senior levels with their Chinese counterparts over the next few months to continue this work.
-And then, at a at some point we will see President Biden and President Xi come back together.
+In an interview on Sunday, Sullivan said, “We will hopefully soon see U.S. officials engaging at senior levels with their Chinese counterparts over the next few months to continue this work.
+And then at some point , we will see President Biden and President Xi come together again.

-“There is nothing incompatible with, on the one hand, vigorous competition in important areas of the economy and technology, and also with ensuring that this competition does not degenerate into conflict or confrontation.
-This is President Biden’s firm belief.”
+“There is nothing incompatible with, on the one hand, vigorous competition in important areas of the economy and technology, and also with ensuring that this competition does not degenerate into conflict or confrontation. .
+This is the firm conviction of President Biden.

 The NSA remarks came just hours after Chinese Defense Minister Li Shangfu accused the United States of trying to destabilize the Indo-Pacific region after warships from both countries were involved in a near collision.

-In remarks at the Shangri-La Dialogue security summit in Singapore, Li accused Washington of ‘causing a bloc confrontation for its own interest’ and said the US and its allies were making rules to assert dominance. about the area, reports CNN.
+In an address at the Shangri-La Dialogue security summit in Singapore, Li accused Washington of ‘causing a bloc confrontation for its own interest’ and said the US and its allies were making rules to assert dominance. on the region.

 Any “severe confrontation” between the United States and China would be “an unbearable catastrophe for the world”, added the Minister of Defense.